Grayson Dettoni: Loan to Grasshopper

-On January 28, 2025, he joined Grasshopper Club Zurich of the Swiss Super League on loan for one year.
-On 1 August 2025, his loan was terminated early and he returned to Bayern Munich II, having only player with the reserve team but without having made an appearance for the Grasshopper first team.
+On January 28, 2025, Dettoni joined Grasshopper Club Zurich of the Swiss Super League on loan for one year.
+On 1 August 2025, his loan was terminated early and he returned to Bayern Munich II.
+In his time in Zurich, he made no appearances for the Grasshopper first team and only played six matches with the reserves.

+Loan to Darmstadt 98

+On January 31, 2026, he joined 2.
+Bundesliga club Darmstadt 98 on a six-month loan until the end of the 2025–26 season.
+Dettoni made his debut with Darmstadt 98, substituting Fabian Holland at the second half of a 2–1 away loss 2.
+Bundesliga match against Karlsruher SC, on 3 May 2026.

+Darmstadt 98

+On May 28, 2026, he permanently joined Darmstadt 98, ahead of the 2026–27 season.

 International career

 Dettoni has been called up with the United States under-19 and under-20 teams, but he is yet to make his international debut.